mfranzke/loading-attribute-polyfill-with-serviceworker/README.md

 See the polyfill in action either by downloading / forking this repo and have a look at `demo/index.html`, or at the hosted demo: <https://mfranzke.github.io/loading-attribute-polyfill-with-serviceworker/demo/>

+## Credits

+Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @cbirdsong, @eklingen, @DaPo, @nextgenthemes, @diogoterremoto, @dracos, @Flimm, @TomS-, @vinyfc93, @JordanDysart and @denyshutsal.
+And especially to [@garygreen](https://github.com/garygreen) for coming up with the [great idea to use Service Worker](https://github.com/mfranzke/loading-attribute-polyfill/issues/88#issuecomment-649723103).
+Thank you very much for that, highly appreciated !

+## Tested with

+_tbd_

 ### Big Thanks

 Cross-browser testing platform provided by [CrossBrowserTesting](https://crossbrowsertesting.com)